acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 Run the solution.

 Visual Studio downloads the required dependencies and compiles the Acrolinx .NET Sidebar solution using nuget (https://www.nuget.org/).
-(Note: The dependency download may fail the on the first build.
+(Note: The dependency download may fail on the first build.
 This problem can usually be solved by building a second time.)

 ![Screen Shot of .NET Sidebar Example](/doc/sample.png)

 ## How to Use the Sidebar in Your Integration

-After the Acrolinx .NET Sidebar dependency has been resolved, you can start using it in your project: In the Designer View of your form, reference the file `Acrolinx.Sidebar.dll` using the "Choose Items" function of the Toolbox:
+After you resolve the Acrolinx .NET Sidebar dependency you can start using it in your project.
+In the Designer View of your form, reference the file `Acrolinx.Sidebar.dll` using the "Choose Items" function of the Toolbox:

 ![Choose Items](/doc/chooseitems.png)